concesar12/AspNetCore-Harsha/16. Tag Helpers/Tag_Helpers.md

 4. We added the tag options inthe index view
 5. in the controller we added the get and post methods for edit

+//---------------------------------08.
+Delete View
+1. first we created the view similarly as we have done for edit (sopy paste edit view to create delete)
+2. now we are going to create the twoi action methods for post and get
+3. we added the new delete button at the end of index